Eggeling-Lab-Microscope-Software/TRAIT2D/sphinx/source/analysis_gui.rst

 4. **Input R**: Input value for the point scanning across the field of view that will be used for all models.

-5. **Copy results to clipboard**: Copy all ADC analysis results to the clipboard as a Python dictionary.
+5. **Copy results to clipboard**: Copy all MSD analysis results to the clipboard as a Python dictionary.

 6. **Select maximum fit iterations**: Select the maximum number of iterations used internally by ``scipy.optmize`` until the fit aborts.